Policy Learning with Observational Data: Upper Bounds

 In the previous section, we established risk bounds that would hold if we could optimize the infeasible value function \smash{$\tA_n(\pi)$}; we next need to extend these bounds to cover the situation where we optimize a feasible value function.
 As discussed above, we focus on the doubly robust estimator \eqref{eq:estimator}, obtained using cross-fitting as in \citet{chernozhukov2016double,chernozhukov2016locally}.
-For a single, fixed policy $\pi$, \citet{chernozhukov2016locally} showed that
+As preliminaries, we note that the results of \citet{chernozhukov2016locally} immediately imply that, given Assumption \ref{assu:LR}, \smash{$\hA_n(1)$} is an asymptotically normal estimate of $A_n(1)$, where we use ``1'' as shorthand for the ``always treat'' policy.
+Furthermore, it is easy to check that given any fixed policy $\pi$,

 meaning that the discrepancy between the two value estimates decays faster than the variance of either.

 However, in our setting, the analyst gets to optimize over all policies $\pi \in \Pi_n$, and so coupling results established for a single pre-determined policy $\pi$ are not strong enough.
 The following lemma extends the work of \citet{chernozhukov2016locally} to the case where we seek to establish a coupling of the form \eqref{eq:coupling} that holds simultaneously for all $\pi \in \Pi_n$.